-GLWA employees are participants in a defined contribution benefit plan, though many are scheduled to receive accrued pension benefits from the City of Detroit's frozen defined benefit General Retirement System (GRS).
-Pursuant to the City of Detroit's bankruptcy plan of adjustment, GLWA will contribute annually to GRS through fiscal 2023 to accelerate amortization of the GRS unfunded liability associated with the GLWA employees.
+GLWA employees are participants in a defined contribution benefit plan.
+There are some former DWSD employees who were hired by GLWA that qualify for accrued pension benefits from the City of Detroit's frozen defined benefit General Retirement System (GRS).
+Pursuant to the City of Detroit's bankruptcy plan of adjustment, GLWA contributed annually to GRS through fiscal 2023 to accelerate amortization of the GRS unfunded liability associated with GLWA's agreed share, which was based on the liability determined to be associated with the regional system before GLWA began operations.
 A little less than half of the annual GRS payment is considered O&M, making it effectively senior to debt service.
-GLWA's allocated contribution was roughly \$31.9 million in fiscal 2021.

-Beyond 2023, the GLWA's payments to GRS will be based on the actuarial needs of the plan and sized to amortize any unfunded liability associated with the GLWA employees.
+Starting in fiscal 2024, GLWA's payments to GRS will be based on the actuarial needs of the plan and sized to amortize any unfunded liability associated with GLWA's agreed upon share that is still remaining.
 GLWA makes no payments toward accrued retiree healthcare liabilities because the City of Detroit's bankruptcy settlement eliminated those benefits.
-The GLWA established a new defined contribution retiree healthcare savings plan, resulting in no potential unfunded liability.
+GLWA established a new defined-contribution retiree healthcare savings plan, resulting in no potential unfunded liability.